brettwooldridge/HikariCP/README.md

 :negative_squared_cross_mark:``initializationFailFast``<br/>
 This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
 This property has no effect if ``minimumIdle`` is 0.
+If you want your application to start *even when* the database is down/unavailable, set this property to ``false``.
-*Default: false*
+*Default: true*

 :negative_squared_cross_mark:``isolateInternalQueries``<br/>
 This property determines whether HikariCP isolates internal pool queries, such as the